FIVE MOST SURPRISING FINDS

 3

-He served five terms in Congress during Reconstruction.
-He introduced legislation to desegregate public transportation decades before the Civil Rights movement.
-He also established schools with his own money.
+Across five terms in Congress during Reconstruction he introduced legislation to desegregate public transportation, decades before the Civil Rights movement, and established schools with his own money.
 He did this in the 1870s.
 Miller, Gullah Statesman, University of South Carolina Press, 1995

 2